node-cache/node-cache/README.md

 Keys can have a timeout after which they expire and are cleaned from the cache.
 All keys are stored in a single object so the practical limit is at around 1m keys.

-# :warning: Breaking changes in version 2.x :warning:

-Due to the [Issue #11](https://github.com/tcs-de/nodecache/issues/11) the return format of the `.get()` method has been changed!

-Instead of returning an object with the key `{ "myKey": "myValue" }` it returns the value itself `"myValue"`.

 # Install

 ```bash